Adhering to the Fundraising Regulator’s Codes of Fundraising Practice

 - How near is it to local medical facilities

-– What experience you have of similar events
+- What experience do you have with similar events?

 - What first aid facilities are at the venue